ewood11/codepath_tippy_Dec2016/README.md

 # Pre-work - *ToDo App*

-**ToDo App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**tippy_Dec2016  App** is an iOS app that does tipCalculator functionality including light/dark theme, common currencies.

 Submitted by: **Eddie Wood**   linkedin.com/in/eddiecwood

-Time spent: **24** hours spent in total
+Time spent: **96** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 * [x] User can **successfully multi segment tip control specify tip ** from the todo list
-* [x] User can **successfully calculate tip amount ** from todo list.
+* [x] User can **successfully calculate tip amount ** from basic tip calculator.
-* [x] User can **navigate to Settings view specify/save default tip % and show on restart

 The following **optional** features are implemented:
+* [*] Remember bill amount upon app restart for 10 minutes, after that bill amount is cleared
+* [*] Use locale specific currency and currency thousands separator
+* [*] Added a light/dark theme.
+View will appear shows theme per light/dark settings
+* [*] Keyboard visiable when app starts to begin use soft keyboard enter bill amount
+* [x] Added animation to tip calculator UI

 The following **additional** features are implemented: